-4 sem hrs cr.
-(3 hours lecture-3 hours lab)This course examines in detail the physical and chemical basis of life with emphasis on cell processes, reproduction, and inheritance.
+This course examines in detail the physical and chemical basis of life with emphasis on cell processes, reproduction, and inheritance.
 A unit on Eubacteria, Archaebacteria, Protista, and Fungi introduces the student to four of the six kingdoms of living organisms.
-Prerequisite: Exemption from or completion of learning support competency courses OR with permission of the Curriculum Chair Formerly/Same As (Formerly BIO 1410) Transfer (UT) or Non Transfer Course (UN): UT
+Prerequisite: Exemption from or completion of learning support competency courses.